inclement/inclem.net/content/180715-p4arevamp.rst

 write their Python code, drop it in place, and run the APK build, a very neat process.
-It should be quite easy to modify python-for-android's dist output to easily create such templates, currently a dist is functionally the same thing with a different and less standard-Android interface, and I hope that doing so could create another easy way for users to build and distribute their Python apps with almost no local build tools at all.
+It should be quite easy to modify python-for-android's dist output to easily create such templates, its dist system is functionally the same thing with a different and less standard-Android interface, and I hope that doing so could create another easy way for users to build and distribute their Python apps with almost no local build tools at all.